MineoGames/MineoGames.github.io/_posts/2021-01-04-MICS-UNBOXING.md

 [![UNBOXING NEW MICROPHONES](https://imgur.com/VPbPoh2.png)](https://www.patreon.com/posts/45278643 "UUNBOXING NEW MICROPHONES")

-__Subscribe to the newsletter to receive monthly news from the studio.__
+**Subscribe to the newsletter to receive news like this directly in your inbox. 💌**

 {% include en/subscribe-form.html title="Subscribe to the newsletter" %}